 in \cite{Yokota10}.
 Therefore, we denote

 and call it {\it the optimistic limit of the Kashaev invariant} $\langle K\rangle_N$.

-To obtain (\ref{Yokota}), Yokota assumed several assumptions of the knot diagram and the existence of an essential solution of $\mathcal{H}_1$.
-The assumptions of the diagram roughly mean to reduce redundant crossings of the diagram before finding the potential function $V$.
+To obtain (\ref{Yokota}), Yokota assumed several assumptions on the knot diagram and the existence of an essential solution of $\mathcal{H}_1$.
+The assumptions on the diagram essentially mean to reduce redundant crossings of the diagram before finding the potential function $V$.
 Exact statements are \textbf{Assumption 1.1--1.4.} and \textbf{Assumption 2.2.} in \cite{Yokota10}.
-We remark that these assumptions are needed so that, after the collapsing process, Yokota triangulation becomes a topological triangulation of the knot complement $S^3-K$.
-(See Section \ref{ch31} for details.)
+We remark that these assumptions are needed so that, after the collapsing process, Yokota triangulation becomes a topological triangulation of the knot complement $S^3-K$ (see Section \ref{ch31} for details).

 As mentioned before, the set of equations $\mathcal{H}_1$ becomes the hyperbolicity equation of Yokota triangulation.
-Therefore, each solution ${\bold z}=(z_1,\ldots,z_g)$ of $\mathcal{H}_1$ determines the shape parameters of the ideal tetrahedra of the triangulation and the parameters are expressed by the ratios of $z_1,\ldots,z_g$.
-(Details are in Section \ref{ch4}.)
+Therefore, each solution ${\bold z}=(z_1,\ldots,z_g)$ of $\mathcal{H}_1$ determines the shape parameters of the ideal tetrahedra of the triangulation and the parameters are expressed by the ratios of $z_1,\ldots,z_g$ (details are in Section \ref{ch4}).
 We call a solution $\bold z$ of $\mathcal{H}_1$ {\it essential} if no shape parameters are in $\{0,1,\infty\}$, which implies no edges of the triangulation are homotopically nontrivial.
-A well-known fact is that if the hyperbolicity equation has an essential solution, they have the geometric solution ${\bold z}^{(0)}$ of $\mathcal{H}_1$.
-(For details, see Section 2.8 of \cite{Tillmann05}.)
+A well-known fact is that if the hyperbolicity equation has an essential solution, then there is a unique geometric solution ${\bold z}^{(0)}$ of $\mathcal{H}_1$ (for details, see Section 2.8 of \cite{Tillmann05}).
 Therefore, to guarantee the existence of the geometric solution, Yokota assumed the existence of an essential solution.